 Our Unique History

-Founded as the All Souls Universalist Church in 1881, our little red sandstone building is listed as Riverside City Landmark #3 and was listed on the National Register of Historic Places in 1978.
+Founded as the All Souls Universalist Church in 1881, our little red sandstone building is listed as Riverside City Landmark #3.
+On September 18, 1978 All Souls Universalist Church was the first church listed on the National Register of Historic Places in Riverside County.

 The Cornerstone of Riverside